 America’s turkey industry plays an essential role in feeding people around the world, creating jobs and helping to maintain a strong economy.
-The National Turkey Federation is made up of hardworking men and women on family farms, in the plant and everywhere in between – animal health, packaging, equipment, transportation and more – who play a role in the production, processing and delivery of more than 240 million turkeys each year.
+The National Turkey Federation is made up of hardworking men and women on family farms, in the plant and everywhere in between – animal health, packaging, equipment, transportation and more – who play a role in the production, processing and delivery of nearly 230 million turkeys each year.

 The U.S. turkey industry provides more than 440,739 American jobs with direct wages of $24.1 billion, many of which are in rural communities across the country.
 Tens of thousands more Americans are employed in related industries, such as product distribution, equipment manufacturing and a wide variety of other affiliated services.
 The turkey industry has a direct financial impact of $35.3 billion, which increases to a total economic impact of $109.5 billion.
 For a closer look at how the industry creates jobs in your state or congressional district, click here.

-Each year, approximately 245 million turkeys are raised on about 2,500 farms across the United States.
+In 2019, approximately 230 million turkeys were raised on about 2,500 farms across the United States.
 NTF members play a role in each step of the turkey production process and are dedicated to bringing high-quality food to plates across the globe.
 For a closer look inside a turkey barn, check out this 360-Degree Virtual Reality Farm Tour that shows an up-close look at barn safety measures, operations systems and some curious poults!

 NTF is committed to the wellbeing and proper care of turkeys.
 To ensure animal welfare practices are upheld industry-wide, the National Turkey Federation works closely with America’s turkey growers, veterinarians and industry experts to develop and maintain strict Standards of Conduct and Animal Care Guidelines for raising healthy birds in a safe environment at every stage of a turkey’s lifecycle.
 Additionally, NTF is on the frontlines of debunking myths about raising turkey and provides accurate resources regarding the well-being and safety of flocks.